 Prospective lab members should email a CV that summarizes their research skills and interests to Prof. Yang Zhao

 We currently have one position opening for postdocs.
-Candidates in the fields of biophysics, biomechanics, molecular biology, and atomic force microscopy are preferred.
+Candidates in the fields of optics, nanophotonics, biophysics, and atomic force microscopy are preferred.

 We are actively looking for exceptionally qualified graduate students with a background in Electrical Engineering, Bioengineering/Biology, Materials Science, and Physics/Applied Physics to join our lab.